beeb/beeb-li/src/lib/posts/introducing-swpui.md

 [`.to_case(case)`](https://docs.rs/convert_case/0.11.0/convert_case/trait.Casing.html#tymethod.to_case) function
 provided by the library.

-Finally, the last thing we need to take care of can be see in the example above.
-If we need to replace `Simple` in `mySimpleThing` with `very complex`, and we are in the middle of an identifier (the match was extended to the left), then that means we must not convert that to camel case (`veryComplex`), but to Pascal case (`VeryComplex`).
+Finally, the last thing we need to take care of can be seen in the example above.
+If we need to replace `Simple` in `mySimpleThing` with `very complex`, and we are in the middle of an identifier (the match was extended to the left), then that means we must not convert that to camel case (`veryComplex`), but to Pascal case (`VeryComplex`) to give `myVeryComplexThing`.

 While this approach is certainly not flawless and there will certainly be false positives, it covers most cases I came across.
 I'm sure we can improve the heuristics once I can gather some feedback from users.

 ## Future Work

-The application is certainly very usable at the moment in my opinion (and I hope you'll find that too!).
+The application is certainly very usable at the moment (I hope you'll find that too!).
 However I still have some features I want to add.
 As hinted at before, I will probably add support for configuration via a TOML file one can put in their home folder or workspace directory.
-This would allow to change the default value for the few options.
+This would allow to change the default value for the options.
 One thing that will for sure be added is the ability to exclude or include paths based on a glob pattern.
 I would also like to improve mouse support in general (like for focusing a pane) or interacting with the input fields.

 I hope you'll try out [`swpui`](https://github.com/beeb/swpui) and that you'll find it useful.
 I would love to hear your feedback via the repo's issues (a [Codeberg mirror](https://codeberg.org/beeb/swpui) is available) or [my listed contact info](/contact)!

-'Til next time.
+Until next time and thanks for reading.

 *[TUI]: Terminal User Interface